Picnic games are an absolute godsend when it comes to elevating your day out with friends or family.

-I would definitely opt for a beach or somewhere with plenty of grass however as you will almost certainly be throwing yourself about.
-I have recently even seen goalkeepers in professional soccer use spikeball as a training aid so you can bet that after a few goes your reflexes will be improved vastly.
+I would definitely opt for a beach or somewhere with plenty of grass, however.
+You will almost certainly be throwing yourself about.
+I have recently even seen goalkeepers in professional soccer use spikeball as a training aid.
+So you can bet that after a few goes your reflexes will be improved vastly.

-The aim is simple, throw the jack away from yourself and use your designated balls to get as close as possible to it.
-There’s a certain amount of skill and tactical awareness that is required for this game and as such, any over exuberant celebrations can probably be justified.
+The aim is simple.
+Throw the jack away from yourself and use your designated balls to get as close as possible to it.
+There’s a certain amount of skill and tactical awareness to master this game.
+As such, any over-exuberant celebrations can probably be justified.

-The rules state that you must reach the try line and put the ball down with pressure without being touched by an opponent with both their hands.
+The rules state that you must reach the try line and put the ball down with pressure.
+All this without being touched by an opponent with both their hands.
 If touched you must pass the ball straight away.
-Each side gets 6 tackles and the ball can only be passed backwards.
+Each side gets 6 tackles and the ball can only be passed backward.